 These seven principles create a thorough project process and make for an effective enterprise project methodology altogether.
 It aims to define roles and back management.
 Not only that, but PRINCE2 can be used to streamline a ton of individual project management tasks, like controlling a stage, managing product delivery, and initiating and closing a project.

 Who should use it: Due to the particular nature of the PRINCE2 project management methodology, it’s best suited for large enterprise projects with a number of project stakeholders.
-Using it for small projects may create a longer and more complicated process than necessary.Try PRINCE2 software with Asana
+Using it for small projects may create a longer and more complicated process than necessary.Track PRINCE2 projects with Asana

 What it is: Unlike the other PM methodologies, Six Sigma is used for quality management and is frequently described as a philosophy rather than a traditional methodology.
 It is often paired with either a lean methodology or Agile framework, otherwise known as lean Six Sigma and Agile Six Sigma.